25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Usage.md

 This is the default HTML skeleton that should form the basis of all pages on your site.
-If you are using a server-side templating framework, then you will need to integrate this starting HTML with your setup.
+If you are using a server-side templating framework, then you will need to integrate this starting HTML with your setup

-Make sure that you update the URLs for the referenced CSS and JavaScript if you modify the directory structure at all.
+Make sure that you update the URLs for the referenced CSS and JavaScript if you modify the directory structure at all

-If you are using Google Universal Analytics, make sure that you edit the corresponding snippet at the bottom to include your analytics ID.
+If you are using Google Universal Analytics, make sure that you edit the corresponding snippet at the bottom to include your analytics ID

 ### humans.txt

-Edit this file to include the team that worked on your site/app, and the technology powering it.
+Edit this file to include the team that worked on your site/app, and the technology powering it

 ### robots.txt

-Edit this file to include any pages you need hidden from search engines.
+Edit this file to include any pages you need hidden from search engines

 ### Icons

 Replace the default `favicon.ico`, `tile.png`, `tile-wide.png` and Apple
-Touch Icon with your own.
+Touch Icon with your own

 If you want to use different Apple Touch Icons for different resolutions please refer to the [according documentation](./Extend.md#apple-touch-icons)